 Scuba Diving Hair Protection Products

 During any dive vacation, it is extremely important to remember that as well as the shampoo and other toiletries that you need to pack, you also need to ‘double up’ on any products that will soothe and replenish your hair too.
 Just like you would use an after-sun lotion for your skin, you also need the same for your hair.

-After a day of diving, using a deep nourishing conditioner well help your hair regain its to strength.
-Smother it on your hair after your normal shampooing and comb it through with a wide toothed comb.
+After a day of diving, using a deep nourishing conditioner will help your hair regain its strength.
+Smother it on your hair after your normal shampooing and comb it through with a wide-toothed comb.
 For an even better treatment, leave this conditioner in for an hour or two before rinsing.